ywamsendai/ywamsendai-wiki/docs/ywam/ywamsendailife.md

 ### Sabbath

 All staff are encouraged to take one full day off per week.
-This is usually Saturday or Sunday.
-If staff have ministry related things planned on both of those days, they are encouraged to discuss a different time off on a weekday with the YWAM Sendai leaders.
+This is usually Saturday or Monday.

 ### Holidays